 First wave.
 First aircraft to attack Eder Dam.
 Mine dropped accurately but no breach caused.
 Aircraft returned safely.

 After the Dams Raid, Shannon and Walker spent some time on leave together near Bradford.
-So many were the free drinks thrust on them by both friendly members of the public and grateful barmen that Shannon said later that they were in danger of getting alcoholic poisoning.
+So many were the free drinks thrust on them by both friendly members of the public and grateful barmen that Shannon said later that they were in danger of getting alcohol poisoning.
 Walker received a Bar to his DFC for his work on the raid itself.

 More about Walker online: